Pepper (band): 1996–2001: Formation

 Pepper formed in 1996 with singer/guitarist Kaleo Wassman and bassist/singer Bret Bollinger, who had been friends since middle school.
 The duo was influenced by the Hawaiian artist Three Plus and popular mainland groups like Sublime.
 The group struggled to find a drummer to be in the band, with Wassman stating, "We were going through drummers like a bottomless pit."
 Wassman and Bollinger heard about a drummer named Yesod Williams who had gained success around their small town, and later met Williams at a party.
 The two convinced Williams to join the band, and they had to come up with a band name.

 In an interview with The Pier, Wassman said "We are three kids in High School in Kailua-Kona, Hawaii.
 We're all waiters.
 We always use to get out of work around ten o'clock at night and then I would race home to watch Saturday Night Live.
 This was back in the 90's when you had all of these All-stars.
 There was a skit that they kept re-doing and it was called 'The Pepper Boy'.
-And, basically its this Italian Restaurant and these 'Pepper Boys' come up to the table, usually to a couple on an exclusive date, and they would come over and OBSCENELY crack pepper all over the woman's plate.
+And, basically it's this Italian Restaurant and these 'Pepper Boys' come up to the table, usually to a couple on an exclusive date, and they would come over and OBSCENELY crack pepper all over the woman's plate.
 It was so funny to us watching the date get so angry and of course the lady just loving the Italian affection.
 It was one thing the three of us would talk about the next day in Bret's (Bollinger) garage when we were rehearsing and we would just lose it, so we said Pepper for short".

 With the trio and new name in place, Pepper left Hawaii for San Diego and went on to open shows by Burning Spear, Shaggy, and other major reggae artists.

 Pepper first entered the studio in 1997 and recorded a seven-song demo.

 In 1999, after gathering a small local following on the Big Island, Pepper gained the interest of an independent, L.A.-based record company, Volcom Entertainment.
 Volcom produced and distributed the band's debut release, Give'n It, which combined dancehall, reggae, hip-hop, and pop genres and the band made it on the 2001 Vans Warped Tour.